 Other relevant information which could be used when making a reasonable potential determination includes the nature of the effluent, such as potential toxicants in the effluent or influent, chemicals handled or produced by the facility, industrial processes, and processes used to purify or disinfect the effluent prior to release.
-Relevant information could also include the potential impact resulting from the location of the discharge, such as the presence or absence of threatened or endangered species and critical habitat at or near the discharge point(s) which could be negatively impacted by the incorporation of effluent in the receiving waters.
+Relevant information could also include fish die off observations, lack of available dilution, water quality and beneficial uses of the receiving water, existing data on toxic pollutants, analysis of toxicity test data at a concentration other than the IWC, and potential impact resulting from the location of the discharge, such as the presence or absence of threatened or endangered species and critical habitat at or near the discharge point(s) which could be negatively impacted by the incorporation of effluent in the receiving waters.

 Procedures for Determining Reasonable Potential